igwgames/nes-starter-kit/guide/section_4/debugger.md

 ![player.c](../images/open_player_dotc.png)

 Now you'll see the entire source for `player.c` laid out.
 This will allow us to investigate the code!
-Search the file (ctrl+f) and find the definition for `handle_player_movement`.
+Search the file (ctrl+f) and find the definition for `prepare_player_movement`.
 We'll use this to pause the game without hitting start!

 First, click to the far left of the screen next to the line that starts with `if (controllerState & PAD_START &&`.
 A red circle should appear.
 This is a breakpoint!
 It tells the emulator to stop running the code here, so we can investigate.